CORNWALL PLANNING REF: PA26/02093

 Criticism of the proposal and application

-• Reference locations of granite are on roadside, while proposal location is inside a garden.
+• Reference locations are roadside, while proposal location is inside a garden.

-This type of granite arrangement would be unusual on the inside of any residential garden driveway and would represent a clear departure from the established landscaping character of the terraces surrounding Morrab Gardens.
+This type of granite arrangement would be unusual on the inside of any residential garden driveway and would represent a clear departure from the established landscaping character of the area surrounding Morrab Gardens.

 The application states: “This will improve the aesthetics.”